Last modified: April 1, 2020

 (8) ManagedMethods agrees to work with educational institutions to ensure compliance with FERPA and the Parties will ensure compliance by providing parents, legal guardians or eligible students with the ability to inspect and review student records and to correct any inaccuracies therein as described in statement (4) above.

 (9) Managed Methods prohibits using personally identifiable information in student records to engage in targeted advertising.

 5. SECURITY.
-We follow generally accepted industry standards to protect the PII submitted to us, both during transmission and once we receive it.
+We follow generally accepted industry standards to protect the personal identifiable information submitted to us, both during transmission and once we receive it.
 However, due to the nature of Internet communications and evolving technologies, unauthorized entry or use, hardware or software failure, and other factors, the security of Customer Data may be compromised at any time.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure.
-Therefore, we cannot guarantee the absolute security of PII and disclaim any assurance that such information will remain free from loss, misuse, or alteration by third parties who, despite our efforts, obtain unauthorized access.
+Therefore, we cannot guarantee the absolute security of personal identifiable information and disclaim any assurance that such information will remain free from loss, misuse, or alteration by third parties who, despite our efforts, obtain unauthorized access.